-Marcel has published numerous humourous articles in a variety of legal and non legal publications in Canada and the U.S. including The Toronto Star, The Globe And Mail, Stitches (The Journal of Medical humour), Doctor's Review, Dentist's Guide, The Canadian Lawyer, Law Times, (Washington), Lawyers Weekly, The Pennsylvania Lawyer, The California Lawyer, New Jersey Lawyer, Briefly Speaking (Ontario Bar Association), The Litigator (Ontario Trial Lawyers Association), The Toastmaster and others.
+Marcel has published numerous humourous articles in a variety of legal and non legal publications in Canada and the U.S. including The Toronto Star, The Globe And Mail, Stitches (The Journal of Medical humour), Doctor's Review, Dentist's Guide, The Canadian Lawyer, Law Times, (Washington), Lawyers Weekly, the ABA Journal (American Bar Association), The Pennsylvania Lawyer, The California Lawyer, New Jersey Lawyer, The Lawyer's Daily, Briefly Speaking (Ontario Bar Association), The Litigator (Ontario Trial Lawyers Association), The Toastmaster, You Are UNLTD and others.

 Marcel has written comedy sketches for CBC radio and television programs, such as "Funny You Should Say That" and "Royal Canadian Air Farce".